 Some have argued to the staff that registrants should be permitted to follow an industry accounting practice even though that practice is inconsistent with authoritative accounting literature.
 This situation might occur if a practice is developed when there are few transactions and the accounting results are clearly inconsequential, and that practice never changes despite a subsequent growth in the number or materiality of such transactions.
 The staff disagrees with this argument.
-Authoritative literature takes precedence over industry practice that is contrary to GAAP.
-The staff disagrees with the subsequent of the staff disagrees with the subsequent of the staff disagrees with the subsequent of the staff disagrees with this argument.
+Authoritative literature takes precedence over industry practice that is contrary to GAAP.72